bytes0xcr6/Web-Democracy/README.md

 # Web Democracy

-Decentralized justice protocol for any service in Blockchain.
+Decentralized justice protocol adaptable to any service in Blockchain.